Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/documents/documentation.md

 The library provides

 - The type [`IDefaultChargeLinkClient`](https://github.com/Energinet-DataHub/geh-charges/blob/main/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/DefaultChargeLink/IDefaultChargeLinkClient.cs) to request creation of charge links from defaults and handle the reply
-- The type [`IServiceBusRequestSenderProvider`](https://github.com/Energinet-DataHub/geh-charges/blob/main/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/DefaultChargeLink/IDefaultChargeLinkClient.cs) to request creation of charge links from defaults and handle the reply

 ## Registration

 We have created a independent NuGet package for easier registration when using [SimpleInjector](https://simpleinjector.org/).
-It is located under the NuGet namespace `Energinet.DataHub.Charges.Clientes.SimpleInjector`
+It is located under the NuGet namespace `Energinet.DataHub.Charges.Clients.SimpleInjector`

 `IDefaultChargeLinkClient` should be registered as scoped.